nazarhapak/nazarhapak/design-decisions.md

 1. Header (Logo + Navigation)
 2. Hero
+3. About Me
-3. Skills
+4. Skills
-4. Projects
+5. Projects
-5. Blog
+6. Blog
-6. What to expect
+7. What to expect
-7. How it works
+8. How it works (Optional)
-8. CTA
+9. CTA
-9. Footer
+10. Footer

 ## Typograpy